 The remuneration of the supervisory board members may be specified in the articles of association or granted by the general meeting.
 It should be appropriate in relation to the tasks of the members of the supervisory board and the company's economic situation.
-In listed companies, the general meeting has to resolve on the remuneration of the supervisory board members at least every four years, with the resolution including or referencing the same details that are to be included in the remuneration system of the management board with respect to the remuneration of the supervisory board members, if applicable.
 The DCGK further recommends taking the status as chair or deputy chair of the supervisory board or committee into consideration in this context.
-It is suggested that the supervisory board remuneration is a fixed remuneration.
+If the remuneration is performance-based, it is recommended that it is linked to the sustainable growth of the company.
+Another recommendation is that the individual remuneration of each member is disclosed.